taylor-brudos/yaml-compare/README.md

 Install dependencies: PyGithub and pyyaml

-Add your Github access token and organization name within the script
+Add your Github access token (line 11) and organization name (line 18) within the script

 Copy the most recent membership.yaml file and place it in the same folder as compare.py